TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/packet-broker/_index.md

 Routing policies define the rules that Forwarders configure for routing messages to Home Networks.
 Routing policies are peer-to-peer: a Forwarder can define policies with each individual Home Network.
 Forwarders can also define an optional default routing policy that is used as a fallback when no specific policy is defined.

-Forwarders can configure the following things in a routing policy:
+Forwarders can configure the following message types per direction in a routing policy:

 Type | Uplink | Downlink | Description
 --- | :---: | :---: | ---